Holidays on a Budget

 Every year, before I do any shopping, I make a list of all of the people for whom I “need” to buy gifts.
 An important part of this process is figuring out who really needs a gift.
 Did we exchange gifts last year?
 Is each person really still so close I want to give him or her a gift?
 Will it affect our relationship too severely if I suggest, in advance, that we not exchange gifts even if we’ve done so in the past?

-Once I have my list, I then assign a A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
-More amount to each person.
+Once I have my list, I then assign a budget amount to each person.
 Parents get one amount per person, nieces and nephews another, and so on.
 I check to make sure the total of my budgets isn’t more than I can or want to spend on gifts.
 If it is, I revisit both the list of people and the individual budgets until the total amount is tolerable.

 Having budgets for each person narrows the possible choices for gifts, sometimes making it easier to identify ideas for each person.
-The hardest part is sticking to the A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
-More, but paying your bills during or after the holidays will be much easier if you do.
+The hardest part is sticking to the budget, but paying your bills during or after the holidays will be much easier if you do.

 For many years, my husband’s family drew names for the people in my generation (his siblings and the spouses) and put a cap on the amount that could be spent on the gift.
 Instead of having to buy gifts for 2 other couples or 4 other adults, we each bought just one gift for a single other person.
 And, because the cap was less than we tended to spend before we started drawing names, the savings was even greater.
 After a while, we decided that the people in our generation didn’t need gifts from each other at all, reducing both expenses and stress.